The introduction of the UP creates a new demand for consulting.

 Considerations

-What does this mean for your company?
+The UPC and the Unitary Patent: what does this mean for your company?

-Because of the intertwining of different legal systems and additional options for action, patenting practice will become more complex.
+Because of the intertwining of different legal systems and additional options for action, patenting practice has become more complex.
 Patent application strategies should be orientated more precisely than in the past to the later enforcement and defence of the industrial property rights and ought to take into account, inter alia, the following aspects:

-• This means that a Unitary Patent can also be declared invalid at one stroke, with effect for all member states.
+• This also means that a Unitary Patent can be declared invalid at one stroke, with effect for all member states.

 • It is possible to obtain enforceable injunctions enjoining infringers to cease and desist from infringing a Unitary Patent with effect for all the member states in only one single court procedure.